Rurumasen/KaliShare/README.md

 # KaliShare

-Share your kali linux file in a folder to a mobile and other devices.
-This also allow to view download and upload files for easy sharing
+Share your file on the specific folder using this python code!

+## Features

+- View files
+- Download files
+- Upload files